nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 [[portfolio](team/johndoe.md)]

 * Role: Deliverables and deadlines
-* Responsibilities: Dev Ops + Threading
+* Responsibilities: Ensure project deliverables are done on time and in the right format.
+In charge of submitting the deliverables

 ### Mahadhir